 Regulations for nonconforming lots will be updated.
 Changes to allowed uses on lots of record nonconforming to minimum lot size are proposed.
 In R1-R4 and OR1, up to a 3-unit dwelling may be allowed.
-In R5-R6 and OR2-OR3, the minimum allowed use will include a duplex, triplex or 4-plex.
+In R5-R6 and OR2-OR3, the minimum allowed use on a lot nonconforming to minimum area or width will include a duplex, triplex or 4-plex.
 The required merger of common ownership lots may be eliminated unless otherwise restricted by state statute.

-The zoning ordinance already allows lots of record nonconforming to maximum lot size to be developed the same as a conforming lot but may not be enlarged.
+The zoning ordinance already allows lots of record nonconforming to maximum lot size to be developed the same as a conforming lot, but such lots may not be enlarged.